All students should bring a laptop.

 We have consulted with our parent community and are working to implement the following strategies through our BYOD policies:

 The specifications for a laptop are available on this webpage, Smartphones do not have the capabilities required.

-If you have further queries please contact our IT Administrator, Anne Fahey at firstname.lastname@example.org or Assistant Principal, Ms. Sarah Kirk, email@example.com.
+If you have further queries please contact our Assistant Principal, Ms. Sarah Kirk, firstname.lastname@example.org.
 Villa Maria is committed to ensuring all students have equal access to education.
-If there are financial barriers which might pose significant difficulties for you, please contact Ms. Brosnahan, Principal, firstname.lastname@example.org.
+If there are financial barriers which might pose significant difficulties for you, please contact Ms. Brosnahan, Principal, email@example.com.
 We will do our best to meet the needs and requests of families.

 You do not need to buy software.
-Microsoft Office software (Word, Excel, Powerpoint, Publisher, OneNote) is offered free through the College.
-Once the girls start the College, they will have a Villa Maria Log-in and be able to download the software directly from Microsoft.
-For girls starting the College in 2017, an orientation Day will guide them through this process.
+Microsoft Office software (Word, Excel, Powerpoint, Teams, OneNote) is offered free through the College.
+Once the students start the College, they will have a Villa Maria Log-in and be able to download the software directly from Microsoft.
+For students starting the College at the beginning of the year, an Orientation Day will guide them through this process.

 The device you bring should be useful for your schoolwork so it needs the following:

 Only install an anti-virus program from a known and trusted source.
 Keep device software up to date to ensure your anti-virus program remains effective.